 This means that, contrary to what many people on the left think, you probably couldn’t significantly reduce health care expenditure in the US by switching to a single-payer system.
 It may also mean that conservatives overestimate how much a consumer-driven health care system, where third-party insurance mostly serves as protection against catastrophic financial loss, could reduce costs, although this is less clear because most other developed countries also lack such a system.
 But it doesn’t mean that everything is fine and that no reforms are needed.
-Indeed, although health care prices are not particularly high once you take into account the fact that consumption per capita is much higher in the US, they are still much higher than in other developed countries, because consumption per capita is much higher in the US.
+Indeed, although health care prices are not particularly high once you control for the fact that consumption per capita is much higher in the US, they are still much higher than in other developed countries, because consumption per capita is much higher in the US.
 But inequalities are also much higher, which means that a lot of people in the US have a material standard of living comparable to that of poor people in other developed countries, except that for them health care is significantly more expensive.
 This means that subsidies for low-income people, so that they can afford health care, are probably even more important in the US than in other developed countries.
 (But it doesn’t mean that a single-payer system like Medicaid is necessarily the form this should take.)